partha6369/manovakya/README.md

 - 📁 **PDF & TXT Document Summarisation**
   Upload documents and receive a clean, readable summary — ideal for reports, books, and long notes.

+- 🔬 **Research Companion (Abstract & Keywords Generator)**
+  Extract a concise abstract and relevant keywords from your research papers, articles, or essays.
+Ideal for students, scholars, and content creators preparing for submissions, indexing, or archiving.

 - ❤️ **Support Research**
   An optional [PayPal donation button](https://www.paypal.com/donate) allows users to support the research behind the project.